A 613-acre preserve in Orange County

 Once started, the forest thinning will take approximately two to three weeks depending on the weather (rain will delay work).
 Prescribed burns will continue yearly in differing areas with most stands on a four to seven year rotation.
 This schedule will allow individual stands to be burnt only when needed and it will create a diversity of habitats for wildlife throughout the preserve.

-Currently, TLC’s goal is to open Brumley Nature Preserve to the public in the spring of 2017.
-TLC plans to have most trails on the northern and southern sides of property completed by then.
+TLC plans to have most trails on the northern and southern sides of property completed by April 2017.
 Work to complete and upgrade trails will continue after the opening, depending on funding.
 Other management work, such as more invasive species removal, will also be ongoing and depend upon funding.

 Q: What work is specifically being done to open the preserve to the public?